KaiFireborn/kyriel/README.md

 - Momentary layer keys should be on the *opposite* hand from where the bulk of the layer's keys are
     - Because `NUM` and `FN` key positions are closely related, they have to be on the same hand
     - `NAV` and `SYM` are most heavily used, so they have to be on opposite hands and on the most accessible row
-    - `MOUSE` goes on the opposite side of the mouse hand.
-NUM and FN could be mirrored if you need to change the 'dominant hand' side.
+    - `MOUSE` goes on the opposite side of the mouse hand. `NUM` and `FN` could be mirrored if you need to change the 'dominant hand' side. (funnily enough, `NAV` and `SYM` ended up exactly where they are on the default Kyria layout independently of it)
 - The encoders are used for brightness, backlight and volume controls
 - `Escape`, `Enter`, `Tab` are also included
-- Finally, some optional, quicker/one-handed ways to access `Ctrl`, `Alt` and `NAV` were added with hold-tap keys.
+- Finally, some optional, quicker/one-handed ways to access `Ctrl`, `Alt` (opposite of the mouse hand, for multi-cursor) and `NAV` (for shipping in videos) were added with hold-tap keys.

 ## LAYERS